barryclark/jekyll-now/_posts/2017-04-08-opening_files.md

 ---
 title: "Opening text files in Python"
-date: 2017-10-20 08:26:28 -0400
+date: 2017-04-08
-categories: jekyll update
+categories: nltk python
 ---

-Python offers several different methods for opening files, but are all options equally good?
-What's the best method for the generic case of opening a file?
+Python offers several different methods for opening text files, but are all options equally good?
+What's the best method for the generic case of opening a text file?

 The most basic is the following:
 ```python